UbiquityRobotics/learn/support/firmware_upgrade.md

 not interrupted during this process.
 Otherwise your robot may become inoperable and require factory servicing.

-When done, reboot the robot with `sudo reboot`.
+When done, reboot the robot with `sudo shutdown -r now` if you used

 You are now on the latest version of the firmware.

-### Firmware Installation From A File
+#### Firmware Installation From A File

 In some support situations you may be working with the development team here and be given a beta version of software in the form of an encrypted file.